jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

       answer: "<p>When the patient has cavities, active periodontal diseases or extreme dental sensitivity.
-In addition, in cases of intrinsic or excessively dark spots such as those caused by tetracyclines, internal pulp hemorrhages, alterations in the histological formation of enamel and dentin, and those caused as a result of corrosion of old metal restorations.
+In addition, in cases of intrinsic or excessively dark spots such as those caused by tetracyclines, internal pulp hemorrhages, alterations in the histological formation of enamel and dentin; and those caused as a result of corrosion of old metal restorations.
 In these cases, the realization of veneers or ceramic crowns would be indicated to achieve the desired color change.</p>\n"